rmcafee/discord_ex/README.md

 This library is useful for making calls and implementing a bot as well.

+Please always use [Discord Developer Docs](https://discordapp.com/developers/docs) as a reference.

 ## Installation

 If [available in Hex](https://hex.pm/docs/publish), the package can be installed as: